 Patients can choose from multiple mesh implant types while consulting a surgeon for hernia repair.
 AlloDerm is just one of many mesh devices on offer.
 However, the 2013 study above analyzed 11 major, randomized, controlled clinical trials and included many commonly used hernia mesh brands.
 Among all meshes currently offered, AlloDerm is the best option for reducing hernia recurrence risk in the future.

-What Patients With Hernia Mesh Injuries Can Do
+What Injured Hernia Recurrence Patients Can Do

 Defective hernia mesh products injure thousands every year.
-Poor materials and failure to conduct safety studies prior to market release often contributes to these injuries, including device recalls.
+Poor materials and failure to conduct safety studies prior to market release often contribute to these injuries, including device recalls.
 Victims suffer from chronic abdominal pain, bowel obstruction, abdominal adhesions, and other complications from surgeries to repair each hernia recurrence.

 Physiomesh is one commonly used mesh implant device that Johnson & Johnson’s subsidiary company, Ethicon, voluntarily recalled in May 2016.
 Lawsuits are now underway against the drug giant for hernia recurrence as well as several other serious health complications.
 If you need revision surgery to replace defective hernia mesh, you may qualify for a cash settlement from the manufacturer.